 We make no guarantees that the Site is free from so called computer viruses.
 It is strongly recommended that you check for such viruses before downloading it or its contents.

 Links to third party websites are for your convenience only.
-Such websites are operated and controlled by third parties and their inclusion does not imply any endorsement or approval by Women in HPC or The University of Edinburgh of the materials on such websites.
+Such websites are operated and controlled by third parties and their inclusion does not imply any endorsement or approval by Women in High Performance Computing or The University of Edinburgh of the materials on such websites.

-Women in HPC and The University of Edinburgh accept no liability for any claims, penalties, loss or expenses arising from: any reliance placed on the content of the Site; the use or inability to use the Site; the downloading of any materials from the Site; or any unauthorised access to or alteration to the Site.
-This clause shall not exclude liability for death or personal injury caused by the negligence of in HPC and The University of Edinburgh .
+Women in High Performance Computing and The University of Edinburgh accept no liability for any claims, penalties, loss or expenses arising from: any reliance placed on the content of the Site; the use or inability to use the Site; the downloading of any materials from the Site; or any unauthorised access to or alteration to the Site.
+This clause shall not exclude liability for death or personal injury caused by the negligence of Women in High Performance Computing and The University of Edinburgh .